 A new credit card that offers a 0% introductory APR on purchases will allow you to carry a balance for several months and save on interest on all new purchases.

-The Discover it® Cash Back card is one great choice thanks to its 0% introductory APR on purchases for the first 14 months (11.99% to 22.99% variable APR after that).
-Plus, the Discover cash back calendar for 2021 lists Amazon.com purchases as eligible for 5% cash back from October through December (upon enrollment, on up to $1,500 in spending, then 1%).
+The Discover it® Cash Back card is another great choice.
+It comes with a 0% introductory APR on purchases for the first 14 months (11.99% to 22.99% variable APR after that) and the Discover cash back calendar for 2021 lists Amazon.com purchases as eligible for 5% cash back from October through December (upon enrollment, on up to $1,500 in spending, then 1%).

 If you’re looking for payment flexibility as you browse Amazon, you have a ton of options to choose from, many of which will help you avoid interest charges for six months or more.

 If you want to avoid opening a new credit card, Amazon Monthly Payments may be your best bet but if you need more time to chip away at the cost of a large purchase, an Amazon co-branded credit card or a new card with a 0% introductory APR on purchases may be worth the temporary credit ding that comes with a new application.